 While Leseda is no longer open for business, I wanted to leave this post up as it offers valuable advice on dating and relationships for crossdressers or transgender women.

 Relationships are an important (and complex) topic, so I’m excited to bring you Leanne’s perspective.
-We’d love to hear your thoughts in the comments below!
+I’d love to hear your thoughts in the comments below!

 Dresses, skirts, lingerie and shoes – where do you put all the shoes?!
 It doesn’t take long for a closet to fill up.
 The more cluttered it gets, the harder it is to tell what’s there and what fits beautifully on you.

 Hiding who you are takes a lot of energy that is better spent on keeping the sparkle in your relationship and enriching your experiences in life.
-Hiding who you are also causes a lot of stress and unnecessary strain on you and your relationships.
+It also causes a lot of stress and unnecessary strain on you and your relationships.